MAY TEMPERATURES WARM UP AHEAD OF THE SUMMER SEASON

 • Brightest day enjoys 12.9 hours of sunshine

-With the air temperature averaging at 20.3˚C, the sea temperature averaging at 19.3˚C and around nine hours of daily sunshine, May weather was generally pleasant, heralding summer’s imminent arrival.
+With the air temperature averaging at 20.3˚C, the sea temperature averaging at 19.3˚C and around nine hours of daily sunshine, 2018’s May weather in Malta was generally pleasant, heralding summer’s imminent arrival.

 The last weekend of the month was particularly summery, with the 25th of May enjoying a maximum of 12.9 hours of sunshine and the air temperature rocketing to the month’s highest maximum of 28.5˚C two days later.
 On the other hand, the lowest minimum temperature dropped to 12.8˚C on the first Sunday of the month.